MrsBrodie/Nat5Notebooks/README.md

-# NateableHCS
+# National 5 Computing Science
-This is a repo of files used in Teaching the Higher Computing Science course using materials created by Mark Hay of Robert Gordons College
+This is a repo of files used in Teaching the National 5 Computing Science course using materials created by Dalziel High School